timooo-thy/image-detection/README.md

 ## Deploying to Production

-For deploying the app to a production environment, consider using platforms like Heroku or GitHub Pages.
+For deploying the app to a production environment, consider deploying from Streamlit.
 Be sure to adjust configurations and follow deployment instructions for your chosen platform.